 I knew that Dr. Slosar has advanced training in minimally invasive spine surgery and has operated on many high-level athletes.
-He performed a minimally invasive microdiscectomy.
-I was able to go home a few hours afterwards, something unheard of in spine surgery only a few short years ago.
-When I woke up from surgery, the leg pain was immediately gone.
-My strength returned to normal quickly with physical therapy.
+He performed a minimally invasive microdiscectomy and I was able to go home a few hours afterwards, something unheard of in spine surgery only a few short years ago.
+When I woke up from surgery, the leg pain was immediately gone and my strength had quickly returned to normal with physical therapy.

 Having surgery was the best decision I ever made.
 I continue to enjoy a very active lifestyle including endurance training and firefighting.
 Swimming is the exercise I prefer to minimize back pain.